mludevid/Minprol/README.md

 To run it you'll need the Rust compiler.
 You can start the interpreter by running `cargo run`.

 Next steps:
-- Scope can acess parent scope
 - Write test functions for everything.
 - If Else
 - Loops
 - Reform data types and add new ones like Arrays.
 - Improve error handeling
+- Improve efficiency of blocks